1923 Auckland Rugby League season: Club teams by grade participation

+Auckland Rugby League news

 First grade winners

 City Rovers won their 6th championship title and the 3rd in succession after defeating Athletic 8–7 in the final.
 With a round to play City was only 2 competition points ahead of Athletic so it was decided to play a final to decide the champions.
 The match was played on Carlaw Park in front of an enormous crowd of 11,500 with £325 received in gate takings.
 City were the second team to win three consecutive titles after Ponsonby United had won the competition in 1917, 1918, and 1919.
-It was to be 61 years until it happened again with Mt Albert winning the title from 1984–86 before Northcote won 4 titles from 1991–94, Glenora 3 titles from 1997–99, and Pt Chevalier won 3 titles from 2013–15.
+It was to be 61 years until it happened again with Mt Albert winning the title from 1984 to 1986 before Northcote won 4 titles from 1991 to 1994, Glenora 3 titles from 1997 to 1999, and Pt Chevalier won 3 titles from 2013 to 2015.

-Ponsonby won the Roope Rooster Knockout competition for the second straight year and their third time in the competitions history after defeating City Rovers 14–3 in the final.
+Ponsonby won the Roope Rooster Knockout competition for the second straight year and their third time in the competition's history after defeating City Rovers 14–3 in the final.